-I made this delicious linguini in a creamy roasted onion & fennel sauce with pork meatballs to pair with the De Wetshof Estate Finesse Chardonnay.
+I made this delicious pasta with a creamy roasted onion & fennel sauce with pork meatballs to pair with the De Wetshof Estate Finesse Chardonnay.
 Its the kind of dish that feels like you’re giving your body a hug from the inside and will be perfect for the coming wintery months.

 The sauce is a basic béchamel made with a splash of wine (I use the De Wetshof Estate Finesse of course).
 I added a good dose of creamy Gorgonzola and grated Parmiggiano Reggiano – both being the kings of cheese in my opinion.
 They give the sauce so much flavour and creaminess.
 The roasted onions and fennel get added to the sauce to carry on cooking for a while and integrate their flavours before being tossed through perfectly al dente tagliatelle.
 Linguini or spaghetti would work just as well.

 The De Wetshof Estate Finesse Chardonnay is their lightly wooded Chardonnay in the range and like all the others is an excelled food wine.
 The citrus notes stand up well against the creaminess of this dish.
-The wine is also named ‘Lesca’ after Danie de Wets wife and the name marketed internationally.
+The wine is also named ‘Lesca’ after Danie de Wets wife and the name is marketed internationally.
 It has the potential to mature for 3 – 5 years – although I find it very quaffable now.
-This is an is easy drinking wine and perfect for anytihng from a braai or a fancy dinner.
+This is an easy-drinking wine and perfect for anything from a braai or a fancy dinner.

 Recipe – serves 4